ORACLE-SWE: Quantifying the Contribution of Oracle Information Signals on SWE Agents: Related Works

 \subsection{Failure Pattern Analysis on SWE Tasks}

 A growing body of work investigates the failure modes of agents on SWE tasks.
-SWE-agent~\citep{yang2024swe} analyzes unsuccessful runs using GPT-4o and categorizes them into several classes, including failures in reproduction, localization, and code generation (e.g., incorrect logic, overly specific implementations, and iterative editing errors) (Figure~\ref{fig:failure} (b)). \cite{meng2024empirical} further demonstrate that inaccurate reproduction of the issue can significantly reduce overall task success. \cite{chen2025unveiling} analyze exception traces of agent solutions and identify three major categories of errors: (1) code-generation issues such as syntax mistakes, (2) insufficient familiarity with repository context, including import failures or incorrect variable usage, and (3) misuse of external APIs.
+SWE-agent~\citep{yang2024swe} categorizes unsuccessful runs into failures in reproduction, localization, and code generation (e.g., incorrect / overly specific implementations, and iterative editing errors) (Figure~\ref{fig:failure} (b)). \citep{meng2024empirical} further demonstrate that inaccurate reproduction of the issue can significantly reduce overall task success. \cite{chen2025unveiling} analyze exception traces of agent solutions and identify three major categories of errors: (1) code-generation issues such as syntax mistakes, (2) insufficient familiarity with repository context, including import failures or incorrect variable usage, and (3) misuse of external APIs.
 PAGENT~\citep{xue2025pagent} studies agent-generated patches and evaluation logs and finds recurring problems including context misunderstanding (e.g., incorrect type transformations), inadequate coverage of corner cases in reproduction, and incorrect usage of internal or external APIs.